DavidSchirduan/technicalgrimoire/_posts/2026-07-17-stonetop-campaign-log.md

 <hr>

-_First Zavia and Taliesyn play through their letters:_
+_First Zavia and Talisyn play through their letters:_

 Sorsha has been rather cold since Zavia left the forge burning overnight.
 And now Zavia is planning to leave again, this time for an entire week!
 Despite their tension, both women try to connect and enjoy some quiet moments with one another.
 It certainly doesn't help that Taliesyn keeps interrupting with news of some Arcana or another.
 The two have just finished unlocking the secrets of the Spiky Wooden Ring!
 It only cost them: